-- 1. It is system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government) - 2. □ The project or system involves a new collection of information in identifiable form for 10 or more persons from outside the federal government. - 3.
+- 1. ☐ The system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government) - 2.

+The project or system involves a new collection of information in identifiable form for 10 or more persons from outside the federal government. - 3.

 The project or system completed an Information Collection Request ("ICR") and received OMB approval. - 4.

-The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because [explain here why an ICR is either not required or provide the status on completing the ICR and OMB approval].
+The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because TPP is a general support system and the information in the system is not collected directly from the individual.